Environmental enrichment leads to better brains

 In the 1960’s Mark Rosenzweig showed the measurable differences between the brains of rats raised in small cages, and the brains of rats that had access to all sorts of toys and could play with other rats.

 Rosenzweig established that environmental enrichment increased the size and weight of their brains.
 The brains of the enriched rats had more brain cells, more connections, and a stronger auxiliary system to support this enhanced brain activity (2).

-After 20 years of consistent results in numerous case studies, two randomized controlled studies have now been published validating sensory enrichment therapy as a basis for a new treatment model for children with autism (Woo et al. 2013; Woo et al., 2015).
+After 20 years of consistent results in numerous case studies, two randomized controlled studies have now been published validating Sensory Enrichment Therapy™ as a basis for a new treatment model for children with autism 1, 2.

-Further studies are currently underway extending our understanding of the effectiveness of this approach as an autism therapy, as well as exploring the benefits of sensory enrichment therapy for ADHD and other neurological disorders.
+Further studies are currently underway extending our understanding of the effectiveness of this approach as an autism therapy, as well as exploring the benefits of Sensory Enrichment Therapy™ for ADHD and other neurological disorders.